noahpresler/semesterly/docs/contributing.rst

     git push --set-upstream origin your-branch-name

 From here, you should be prompted to create a new pull request (PR).
 Ctrl + Left Click to open the link.
-From there, make sure to rebase the PR to ``develop`` (it defaults to ``prod``), add a short description and create the PR.
+From there, add a short description on what your PR does and how/why you did it, and then create the PR.
 If your PR is ready for review, add a reviewer as well.

 .. note::
     **What If Upstream Has Changed?** If merging upstream into your branch does not